-5.2.3 Duplicate Observations
+5.2.7 Duplicate Observations

 The ALMA Science Archive (ASA) is continually growing and now contains a very large number of calibrated datasets.
 It is expected that every prospective ALMA user has searched the ASA to check that their proposed observations are not duplicated by previously observed programs.
 If the current proposal does duplicate a previous observation then this should be justified in the appropriate panel.
 A failure to do so may result in the proposal being rejected.
+More information on what constitutes a duplication can be found in the Science Portal.

-5.3 Adding Phase-1 Science Goals
+5.3 Adding Phase 1 Science Goals

-It is now possible to insert the Phase-1 Science Goals.
-These can be added in a number of ways, but perhaps the most convenient is by using the toolbar icon.
+Phase 1 Science Goals are added in a number of ways, but the most convenient is by using the toolbar icon.
 Each time this is clicked, an empty Science Goal will appear underneath the Planned Observing node and by default each will show its six sections.
 Note that a Science Goal can only be added if either the Proposal or Planned Observing nodes are currently active.
 There is no limit to the number of SGs that can be added.